bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-path-get.md

-# Get a link to the public page of open lines of the account imopenlines.config.path.get
+# Get a link to the public page of open channels account imopenlines.config.path.get

 {% note warning "We are still updating this page" %}